Winetricks/winetricks/README.md

 sudo apt-get purge winetricks
 ```

+### Installing The Latest Stable Release

+Download the latest release from [Github](https://github.com/Winetricks/winetricks/releases/latest).

+Extract the archive and `cd` into the extracted folder.

+Run `sudo make install` to install Winetricks system-wide.

+### Scripted Install

-Then, for Ubuntu, use a shell script to download the current winetricks script(s).
+You can use a shell script to download the current winetricks script(s):
-E.g.:

 ```
 #!/bin/sh